uyen-tran/PRGRMLangConcepts-GravityMaze/README.md

 ## 1 Instructions

 In this assignment, you will be required to scan, parse, and check the semantics of a file that encodes the state of a variation of Gravity Maze.
 The definition of a properly formatted input file is given in Section 1.1.

 You will be submitting one .java file and two .g4 (ANTLR) files via web hand-in.

 ### 1.1 File Specification

-• The file contains two (2) labeled sections: Maze and Moves .
+• The file contains two (2) labeled sections: Maze and Moves.
 Each section is enclosed by start and end tags (\begin{section} and \end{section}, respectively).
 The value of the section is set by the :: assignment operator.

 • Moves is an tilde-separated (~) list of move values that appear between \begin{moves} and \end{moves}.
 Valid moves are c (Clockwise rotation), cc (Counterclockwise rotation), and 180 (180 degree rotation).